frc971/971-Robot-Code/README.md

 implies that the roboRIO will also have a 169.254.*.* IP addresss, and that the only simple way to figure it out is to use mDNS.

+### LSP Setup for Rust

+You can run `bazel run //tools:gen_rust_project` to generate a rust-project.json file which rust-analyzer will pick up.
+You will need to execute this rule periodically as it will be outdated whenever the BUILD files change.

+> **Note** that there's currently no way to tell rust-analyzer *how* to compile the code, so while it will give you completion support, go to definition, and other niceties, it won't show compilation errors or warnings at this point.

 ### Other resources
   1. Intro to [AOS](./aos/README.md), our robot Operating System